 Walking to a Perfect 10

-I measure how well a dog walks on leash by pulls per 10 feet inside and pulls per 100 feet outside.
-Beginning inside, I will leash the dog to me with a 6 foot lead and walk down a hallway.
+I measure how well a dog walks on a leash by pulls per 10 feet inside and pulls per 100 feet outside.
+Beginning inside, I will leash the dog to me with a 6-foot lead and walk down a hallway.
 If I am using the 2-leash method I will count the number of times I had to tap the drag lead.
 My goal is 0 taps per 10 feet in the house and 0 taps per 100 feet outside.
 This is a bit opposite of the 10 philosophy.
 With leash walking we want the dog to be a 0.
 Once the dog is non-reactive to the leash in the house and will walk around the home with me and not pull I am ready for the first transition, the backyard.

-Once in the backyard I start counting my pulls or taps on the drag lead.
+Once in the backyard, I start counting my pulls or taps on the drag lead.
 If I can walk the dog 100 feet without a tap he’s ready for the front yard.
-Once I master the front yard I will then measure the number houses I can walk by before I have to tap.
+Once I master the front yard I will then measure the number of houses I can walk by before I have to tap.
 Once I can walk by 10 houses without a tap I progress to the next new area.
 Again, I want to teach the dog these basic rules, walk when I walk, stop when I stop and turn when I turn – without prompting.
-In this case you want to work your dog from 10+ pulls/taps to 0 pulls/taps per 10 or 100 feet.
+In this case, you want to work your dog from 10+ pulls/taps to 0 pulls/taps per 10 or 100 feet.

 Level 10 'Stay'